Petally/dSand/README.md

 ## A falling sand game, on the browser
 dSand is a falling sand game, that I'm making as a simple supplementary personal project to my web-dev self-study.
 It'll function ideally as a falling sand game, with extra elements not typically seen in other sand games that often, such as advanced physics, player movement, etc. I want to make my own sand game with my own art direction, so I can play my very own ideal sand game!
 If you like it as well, then that's just fantastic.

+This is an amateur project, and in no way is trying to be the 'best' falling sand sim.
+The code may be ugly, and it might be buggy, however, my end goal is making a sand sim that achieves what I want to see in a sand sim.

 ## Goals
 This is not exactly a roadmap, however some key features I intend on implementing are:
 - Gravity, velocity